DigitalGenius/genius-chat-widget-sdk-ios/README.md

 }
 ```

-Also there is support of presenting chat over UIView using ``DGChat.added(to:animated:completion:)``, example also provided , this gives additional ways of usage, for e.g. adding widget to PopUp or some custom containers and even over App Window if needed.
+Also, there is a support of presenting chat over UIView using ``DGChat.added(to:animated:completion:)``, example also provided, this gives additional ways of usage, for example - adding widget to PopUp or some custom containers and even over App Window if needed.
 Same could be also done with UIViewController approach.

+> 🧐 Best user experience with DGChatSDK achieved when using maximum possible view size e.g. - full size UIView or Window itself.

 ## Using Widget metadata